rails/sprockets/README.md

 * Environment#version no longer affects asset digests.
 Only used for busting the asset cache.
 * Removed builtin support for LESS.
 * Removed include directive support.
 * Deprecated BundledAsset#to_a.
-Use BundledAsset#source_paths to access debugging subcomponents.
+Use BundledAsset#included to access debugging subcomponents.
 * Support circular dependencies.
 For parity with ES6 modules.
 * Manifest compilation will no longer generate .gz files by default.
 [Mixing Content-Encoding and ETags is just a bad